SQLI-Morocco/Azure-Serverless/Readme.md

 ![image](https://github.com/SQLI-Morocco/Azure-Serverless/blob/master/img/weatheralert.JPG)

-*NB : We are not oblige to use all of this component to our scenario , the idea is just to present the maximum of azure  serverless component*<br>
+*NB : We are not oblige to use all of this components in our scenario , the idea is just to present the maximum of azure  serverless components*<br>
         *In this article I’m using Azure Cli command with linux bash shell to provision Azure components*<br>
         *I'm using Raspberry PI simulator, to simulate an IoT device   [https://azure-samples.github.io/raspberry-pi-web-simulator/](https://azure-samples.github.io/raspberry-pi-web-simulator/)*